Challenging Authoritarianism: Stories and Strategies of Resistance

 9:30 - 10:45 am

-Revisiting Spring 1989 - Part one of the symposium examines the thirtieth anniversary of the end of the Cold War.
+Part I: Revisiting Spring 1989 - How does the end of the Cold War look today?

 James Graham Wilson (US State Department, Office of the Historian)